With cases up, Washington region steps up coronavirus restrictions and enforcement

 Capacity at gyms and bowling alleys also is limited to 25 percent.

-Representatives for the Hampton Inn National Harbor and AC Hotel National Harbor declined to comment, except to say they were open again for business as of Saturday.
+Representatives for the Hampton Inn & Suites National Harbor and AC Hotel National Harbor declined to comment, except to say they were open again for business as of Saturday.

-Essential businesses in the county, such as grocery stores, are allowed to operate at half-capacity if they adhere to safety protocols.
+Retailers in the county are allowed to operate at half-capacity if they adhere to safety protocols.

 “The County will conduct scheduled and unscheduled inspections of establishments in Prince George’s County.
 Any owner/operator of an establishment that does not comply with this Directive will be subject to a civil fine not exceeding $1,000 and/or closure of the establishment,” the county health department said.